Spoilers for episode 3 of

 Finally, we get to see Wednesday in his element: conning people.
 Together he and Shadow rob a bank by pretending the ATM and night deposit slots are out during a snowstorm and tricking customers into giving him their money instead.
 To do that, though, a snowstorm is needed, so Wednesday tells Shadow to think about “hard, driving, irritating snow.”
-Any third grader desperate for a snow day could tell you that doesn’t work, but they all live in the real world--here, in American Gods, Shadow might actually be able to control the weather.
+Any third grader desperate for a snow day could tell you that doesn’t work, but they all live in the real world–here, in

 We also get a fascinating revelation from Wednesday: because gods are created from the minds of people who believe in them, there is a different Jesus for pretty much every single ethnic group.
 In the book, that holds true for other gods, too; the American version of Odin is much different person than the version who lives in Norway, for example.